 According to a news report in The Daily Beast, the I-10 in California ranked as the fifth most dangerous roadway in the country.
-Between the years 2004 and 2008, there were 387 traffic accident-related fatalities along the interstate’s 242.54-mile California stretch, resulting in 1.41 fatalities for every 1.4 miles.
+In just a four year span, there were 387 traffic accident-related fatalities along the interstate’s 242.54-mile California stretch, resulting in 1.41 fatalities for every 1.4 miles.
 A report in Allstays.com listed Interstate 10 in Riverside County as the second most dangerous roadway in the county.
 The two main contributing factors that put the I-10 near the top of their list were speed and congestion.

 Some of the key factors that contribute to traffic accidents on the Interstate Route 10 include:

 - Traffic congestion: As one of the busiest roadways in the nation, the I-10 can become extremely congested.
 It is common for the one minor fender bender to result in severe backups and stopped traffic.
 Congested roadways are also common locations for a dangerous lane change to result in major pileup that could potentially cause multiple injuries.